aamna-aamir/ClothScraper/README.md

 ##### Program Output:
-- An example output file, product_details.csv is included and is generated when a user inputs 'black pants' <br\>
+- An example output file, product_details.csv is included and is generated when a user inputs 'black pants' for the search <br\>
-- ReadingCSV.html contains some sample code on how the information would be read into a webpage.
+- ReadingCSV.html contains some sample code on how the information would be read into a webpage